 - Children ages 12 and older: $53.00 per child

 - Children ages 5-11: $26.50 per child

 Commuter rates below include the Women’s Connection conference fee plus a $2 community services fee per person for public services provided by the Town and the fire district.
 This rate DOES NOT include room or meals.
 After June 28, this rate will increase by $25 per person.

 - On or before June 28: $237 per person

 Questions about conference registration, housing, or meals?
 Please email the registrar at SusanA@montreat.org or call 828.419.9829.

 Workshops are optional.
 Everyone is invited to sign up for two workshops.
 Workshop times are on Saturday from 10:30 am-12:00 noon and 2:00-3:30 pm.
 Workshops are limited and are available on a first come, first serve basis, so please sign up ASAP!
-After you have registered for the conference, you will receive an email when it is time to register for workshops.
-Workshop registration will open soon!
+(If you have already registered for the conference, but haven't signed up for your workshops yet, click here.)

 1.)
 Take HeART: Experiencing, Exploring and Expressing the Love of God Creatively

 Come ready to imagine, reflect and create!
 Through several hands-on art-making practices, participants will explore the conference theme, scripture and the connection between faith, spirituality and art.
 The best part about this workshop?
 Participants will "Take HeART" with them at the end of our time together!
 Both seasoned artists and those just beginning to explore their creative gifts (and everyone in between!) are welcome to attend.
 Materials will be provided.
 Led by Chandler Guess